traitecoevo/plant/doc/design.md

 changed this might report that it is unchanged even though it has.
 However, it is possible that the ODE controller could know that we are working with an OdeTarget and therefore nothing needs doing.

+# Mutation and countable types

+At the moment, everything is set up on the assumption of a small and countable number of types.

+If mutation is common and if every individual can have a different strategy, the Species class disappears and we have a Patch of individuals, each with their own strategy.

+If mutation is rare enough, successful types may not have changed very much and the Species idea might be useful enough to keep.

+There may be a memory cost of having so many different individuals with their own parameters.
+I'm not sure that this will actually be a problem in practice, but it could drastically increase the memory requirements.
+If it does, it's possible that there is a time/space tradeoff where we store a set of "differences" from a base strategy, where only a subset of traits actually change.
+Then on lookup there is a time cost for doing the two stage lookup -- possibly quite bad if we have to go through a name lookup using strings or something.